THE CHURCH OF CHRIST: SOME THOUGHTS ON CHANGE

 I haven’t spoken in much detail about my journey and how I’ve gotten to where I am.
 I’ve just mentioned pieces of it here and there.
 Perhaps my next article should be my testimony, so you can get to the know the person behind the words.

 This time, however, I want to mention a list of things that have changed for me over the years.
 This article is primarily for my church of Christ brothers and sisters.
 This is not intended to be a reference list full of details and verses.
 I have written and will continue to write well thought out reasons for my beliefs.
 There is reason, theology, grammar, and a series of other necessary ingredients behind anything I believe.
 That doesn’t make them right or wrong.
 But it is worth noting before anyone decides to assume otherwise.
 This also isn’t “the view” of the elders or congregation I preach for, Shoals church of Christ.
-These are just simply some views that have changed for me over the years.
+These are just simply some personal views that have changed for me over the years.
 It is not meant to be exhaustive, detailed, or necessarily mind-changing in any way.
+And I am only speaking from my experience.
+I understand that not all churches are the same.

 No, the point of this post is that studying and letting Scripture speak for itself will often change what you originally thought was true.
 Ask the Pharisees!
 I believe the churches of Christ have good intent and love the Lord, but we seem to have a general fear of change.
 I don’t think I’m right about everything by any means.
 But I do want to start a conversation in the minds of those who read this article.
 I believe that, generally speaking, as a movement, we (the churches of Christ) need to be less afraid of change when necessary and more willing to question things.